SpiroCx/puttyCluster/README.md

 * INI file for configuration if you want to compile to exe
 * Global shortcuts to bring to top and toggle side panel.
 There is also a StayOnTop flag if you prefer that to keyboard shortcuts
 * Mulitple monitor supprt for Tile/Cascade functions
-* Fast Putty Session button set up (...if you use ExtraPutty or any putty that keeps putty sessions as separate files on HDD rather than the registry).
-Right click on blank button to pick existing session.

 ### install

+1. Install putty.
+If you use ExtraPutty (http://www.extraputty.com) or any putty that keeps putty sessions as separate files on HDD rather than the registry, right clicking on blank Putty Session Launcher button to pick existing session will work nicely.
+Set up your sessions in ExtraPutty so it's working to your liking.
+Optionally setup PuttyAgent also for authentication.
+It makes logging into multiple sessions fast.

+2. Install this script
 ```
 git clone git://github.com/SpiroCx/puttyCluster.git
 cd puttyCluster\
 ```
+3. Edit puttyCluster.ini to set DefaultPuttyCommandPrefix, DefaultPuttyDir, DefaultPuttySessionDir.

-Then if you have autohotkey installed you can directly run the script:
+4. Then if you have autohotkey installed you can directly run the script:
 ```
 puttyCluster.ahk
 ```